seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - myapi?name=test vs. myapi/test - how to get the API to handle both cases Very strange and complicated use cases.

+- Extremely heavy in this, with lots of things about authorization, a bit of caching, and plenty about how resources (particularly Lambda) are invoked.

 # Cognito / Cognito Sync

 - Two questions on AWS Cognito Syncing and data management.